pieper/nnmouse/README.md

 For the 3D view the ground truth is on the left and the model results are on the right.

 ![image](https://github.com/pieper/nnmouse/assets/126077/140415b3-7206-4a0f-83e2-1e14d9d8d929)

+# More information

+Slides presenting some of this work and other models trained using the same approach are [available here](https://docs.google.com/presentation/d/1zlTCcGPwYRzuZnXhJ3RHJ7_AQM4Nr8aU8Me1A6TQJjM/edit#slide=id.p1).